soccin/ChIP-seq/README.md

 ## Version 1 (2018-08-12): Fork from ATAC-seq V4

-Single end version which uses both reads from PE-runs.
+Version which uses both reads from PE-runs.
 Using methods from R.K. for bigWig generation.

 - Post-alignment filtering: